-If ic.quant.trans=TRUE, the parameters defining the marginal null distribution in marg.null to be used for quantile transformation.
+If ic.quant.trans=TRUE, a character string naming the marginal null distribution in marg.null to be used for quantile transformation.
 Default is 'NULL', in which case the values are selected based on choice of test statistics and other available parameters (e.g., sample size, number of groups, etc.).
 Defaults explained below.
 User can override defaults, in which case a matrix of marginal null distribution parameters must be provided.
-Providing a matrix allows the user to perform multiple testing using parameters which may vary with each hypothesis, as may be desired in common-quantile minP procedures perm.mat
+Providing a matrix allows the user to perform multiple testing using parameters which may vary with each hypothesis, as may be desired in common-quantile minP procedures statistics may represent empirically derived marginal permutation values, may be theoretical values, or may represent a sample from some other suitable choice of marginal null distribution.